EndPointCorp/end-point-blog/2012/03/28/cancan-railsadmin.html.md

 end
 ```

 With the above Ability definition, nothing changes for an admin user.
 A store owner can create products and manage (read, update, destroy) those same products.
 A store owner can also read categories where the category visible attribute is true.
 As you can see, conditions can be passed in for ability definitions.
-Directly from the CanCan documentation: "Anything that you can pass to a hash of conditions in Active Record will work here.
+Directly from the CanCan documentation: “Anything that you can pass to a hash of conditions in Active Record will work here.
 The only exception is working with model ids.
-You can't pass in the model objects directly, you must pass in the ids."
+You can’t pass in the model objects directly, you must pass in the ids.”

 ### Custom Abilities